ctu-fee-group/Christofel/docs/libs/commandslib.md

 ### Error Handling
 - Let the execution events handle logging and user feedback
 - Return `Result` types for consistent error handling
-- Return validation error from the christofel validator itself so that a message is made for the user with validation errors
+- Return validation errors from the Christofel validator to display user-friendly error messages
-- Use `FeedbackService` for informing users about errors, but don't give too many information about the internal state.
-All errors are logged, so provide enough information in the returned error itself.
-If the user is administrator, they can check the log.
-So even for commands for administrators, do not include any stack traces and such
+- Use `FeedbackService` for user error messages:
+  - Avoid exposing internal application state
+  - Provide sufficient error details for troubleshooting
+  - Administrators can check logs for full error information
+  - Never include stack traces in user-facing messages
 - Use `FeedbackService` for success messages

 ### Permissions